Vehicle Title Bonds & Lost Titles

 Can I get a bonded title for any vehicle?

 No, states have restrictions on which vehicles qualify for bonded titles.
 Most states exclude: vehicles with active liens less than 10 years old, stolen vehicles, vehicles currently registered in another state, junked or salvage vehicles, and brand-new vehicles.
-Florida restricts bonded titles to vehicles 10-25 years old.
+Florida restricts bonded titles to specific model years (currently 1997-2010 for 2026; updated annually by FLHSMV).
 Check your state DMV for specific eligibility requirements.

 How do I calculate my required bond amount?